2022 Nissan Ariya: 10 geeky details in 300-mile, $40,000 electric crossover

 Nissan Ariya

 Single-motor versions have more cargo space, too.
-Apparently Nissan has packaged the single-motor Ariya so efficiently that adding the rear motor raises the cargo floor; the latter model has 14.9 cubic feet with the back seat up, as opposed to 16.5 cubic feet.
+Apparently Nissan has packaged the single-motor Ariya so efficiently that adding the rear motor raises the cargo floor; the all-wheel-drive model has 14.9 cubic feet with the back seat up, as opposed to 16.5 cubic feet.
 Cheers to another advantage of making single-motor models front-wheel drive.

 Leaf learnings, but not Leaf-derived.
 With more than 475,000 Leafs sold, Nissan has a lot of experience to draw from—selling, supporting, and updating its Leaf hatchback over the years, and seeing how customers use the Leaf.
-And while it wanted to be clear that it drew from that as a starting point, it started Ariya “with a white canvas.”
+And while it wanted to be clear that it drew from that as a starting point, Nissan started Ariya “with a white canvas.”

 Nissan Ariya